-A new version of Switch is planned with some great upgrade by Nintendo Co. for next year to main the momentum going.
+A new Switch version is planned with some great upgrades by Nintendo Co. for next year to keep the momentum going.
 The Switch was introduced last year and is still solid but is not delivering favorable surprises as it did in the market in its first year.
-Kyoto, Japan is moving very quickly to ensure its flagship product stability in the market after the step to update Switch was initiated.
+Kyoto, Japan, is moving very quickly to ensure its flagship product stability in the market after the step to update Switch was initiated.

 Nintendo is still on the discussion on what software and hardware to be used in the upgrade feature and the cost.